Message Policy and Compliance

 S/MIME allows you to help protect sensitive information by sending signed and encrypted email within your organization.
 Administrators can use remote Windows PowerShell to set up S/MIME after establishing and issuing PKI certificates to users.
 These certificates must be synchronized from an on-premises Active Directory Certificate Service.

-S/MIME is supported on Internet Explorer 9 or later.
+S/MIME is supported on Microsoft Edge and Internet Explorer 11.
 Currently, S/MIME is unsupported on Firefox, Opera, and Chrome.
 For more information, see S/MIME for Message Signing and Encryption.

 In-Place Hold and Litigation Hold

 When a reasonable expectation of litigation exists, organizations are required to preserve electronically stored information (ESI), including email that's relevant to the case.
 This expectation can occur before the specifics of the case are known, and preservation is often broad.
 Organizations may preserve all email related to a specific topic, or all email for certain individuals.